wso2/docs-is/en/docs/learn/password-recovery.md

 2. Edit the user profile and enter an email address for the user.
 The email notification for password recovery is sent to the email address given.
-3. Access the WSO2 Identity Server user portal using the following link:
+3. Access the WSO2 Identity Server my account using the following link:
     `          https://localhost:<port_number>/user-portal         `.
 4. Click the **Forgot Password** link.
 5. Enter the user's username and select **Recover with Mail**.
 Click